sigmundklaa/sigmundklaa/README.md

 Studying electrical engineering at NTNU Trondheim, with a passion for software development, particularly system programming such as operating systems, compilers and embedded.
 I have worked on quite a few hobby projects over the years, having started writing software some time in 2017.
-These projects can be viewed on this github page and although most of them are not finished, they should give a good insight into my capabilties as a developer.
+These projects can be viewed on this github page.

 In my spare time I also volunteer with [Orbit NTNU](https://orbitntnu.com/)'s Embedded Software group, writing and maintaining software for Orbit's satellites, designed and developed in-house.